Arts & Social Cohesion

 We anticipate inviting approximately 20 organizations to submit a full application.

-All LOIs must be submitted electronically.
+All LOIs and applications must be submitted electronically.
 Visit our Online Grants Center page to learn how and to register for a new account.
 Or click here to access your existing account.
 You may contact the grants and community impact team at firstname.lastname@example.org or 802-388-3355 opt.
 6 with any questions you have about the application process.

 To help you prepare, click here to preview a sample of the LOI form; click here to preview a sample of the application.
 Please note that these are PDF samples and not the actual LOI or application.
 To view and begin working on the LOI and/or application, login to the Online Grants Manager (OGM), which can be accessed at vermontcf.org/OGM.